Medium-voltage lines (750–34,500 V)

-Less often, you may see three lines, stacked one above the other, without an insulating sheath.
-If you do, NEVER COME WITHIN 3 M OF THEM.
+Less often, three bare wires, stacked one above the other, are used for low voltage.
+NEVER COME WITHIN 3 M OF THEM.

 Below the low-voltage lines are large cables covered with a black insulating sheath.
 These are telecommunications lines, used for telephone and cable service.

-Telecommunications lines generally carry 12 V. They do not belong to Hydro-Québec and are not an electrical hazard.
-But never let anything lean on them.
+Telecommunications lines generally carry 12 V. They don’t belong to Hydro-Québec and aren’t an electrical hazard.
+But never let anything press on them.